k4tsuya/final_project_nutrients/playbook_training_days.md

 *   **Action:** Dennis will advance to Slide #4.

 > **Your Script:**
-> "And we couldn't have done any of this without our amazing support system.
-On behalf of all of us, thank you to our teachers, Christopher and Federica, and to all our colleagues who supported us on this journey."
+> "And we couldn't have done any of this without our amazing teachers, Christopher and Federica, and all our colleagues who supported us on this journey."

 ---
 >